What to Expect at Kairos Hope

 CAN THOSE STRUGGLING WITH SUBSTANCE ABUSE, SELF-HARM, OR EATING DISORDERS COME?

 We understand that many different coping mechanisms are a result of the trauma and pain of the past.
 Therefore, we help those struggling with mental issues and reckless behavior.
 Our program is set up to be tailored to each resident's personal struggles and our counselors and staff are trained to help you in those areas of struggle.
-Those who are actively engaging in substance use will be required to maintain 6 months of sobriety prior to entering.
+Those who are actively engaging in substance use will be required to maintain 6 months of sobriety prior to entering and must be referred from a treatment center, prison, or other drug-free facilities.
 We do not allow any recreational substances on our property (vaping, smoking, marijuana, ect.).

 WHAT DOES THE COUNSELING PROCESS LOOK LIKE AT KAIROS HOPE?

 Our counseling program is designed to walk young women from brokenness to transforming freedom in Christ.
-While the counseling process looks different for each girl, our counselors are trained to use our program designed for victims of sexual trauma.
+While the counseling process looks different for each girl, our counselors are licensed therapists that are trained in EMDR therapy.
+We provide in-depth trauma therapy and other therapy as needed.

 WHAT IS THE LENGTH OF THE PROGRAM?